 Traffic analytics: Install Google Analytics or another digital tracking program to monitor how visitors found your website—organic search, online referral source, PPC ad—as well as what keyword they used to search for you, how long they stayed and what pages they hit.

-Microsite or PPC campaign: Generate stronger Web leads by building an exclusive landing page or mini website for a specific mass tort, for example, or other area of your practice you want to grow.
+Microsite or PPC campaign: Generate stronger leads by building an exclusive landing page or mini website for a specific mass tort, for example, or another area of your practice you want to grow.
 Online campaigns are highly trackable often yield near-instant ROI.

 Ultimately, advertising translates to paid leads.
 To see what you’re really spending per lead, simply divide your advertising budget by the number of leads you’ve tracked—in a week, month or year.
 Compare your expenditures on advertising campaigns and you’ll quickly see what’s working and what needs tweaking.